Needle Rock Natural Area

 Needle Rock Natural Area is located at the western edge of the West Elk Mountains of Colorado.
 The surrounding terrain is characterized by laccolithic mountains flanked by precipitous cliffs, extensive talus aprons, forested mesas, canyons, and spacious, well-watered intermontane basins.
 Needle Rock is an intrusive plug of monzonite porphyry cropping out 5.6 km east-northeast (bearing 68°) of the Town of Crawford in Delta County, Colorado, United States.
-At an elevation of 7797 ft, the towering rock spire stands 800 ft tall above the floor of the Smith Fork of the Gunnison River valley.
+With an elevation of 7797 ft, the towering rock spire stands 800 ft tall above the floor of the Smith Fork of the Gunnison River valley.
 The massive rock feature originated in the Oligocene geological epoch when magma intruded between existing sedimentary rocks as the crown of a buried laccolith or possibly the underlying conduit of a laccolith.
 Subsequent erosion has exposed the prominent rock formation seen in the natural area today.

 The Needle Rock Natural Area is managed by the Bureau of Land Management.